KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 # New Marketing Strategy
 The new marketing strategy incorporates both traditional and modern methods in order to fit with changing lifestyles, and reach the most people possible, perhaps even beyond city boundaries.
 The strategy is also as cost effective as possible.
 We would first begin to identify and take advantage of all "low-hanging fruit" previously overlooked.
+Beyond low-hanging fruit, we would consider the cost versus potential benefit.

 ## Major, New Developments